unbindapp/railpack/docs/src/content/docs/reference/cli.md

 ### frontend

-Start the BuildKit GRPC frontend server.
-This command is typically used internally by the build system.
+Starts the BuildKit GRPC frontend server for internal build system use.

 **Usage:**